OVS0127/Stock-Price-Trend-Prediction/README.md

 volume_features = ['Volume_1d_change']
 feature_names.extend(volume_features)
 ```
 In order to make our prediction with a more solid ground with less interference, we select an essential approach to reduce complexity of our dataset.
-Since our dataset contains a lot of columns, including the open and close value with and without adjustment, the highest and lowest point, etc. it might be useful for us to examine the correlation and effective weight of every feature to drop the features that do not need to be stressed while selecting and incorporating more significant ones into our further analysis.
+Since our dataset contains a lot of columns, including the open and close value with and without adjustment, the highest and lowest point, etc. it might be useful for us to examine the correlation and effective weight of every feature to add the features that could be helpful.

 #### ***IV.
 Splitting Training and Testing Datasets***<br />
 ```